Best NFL Preseason Betting Promos & Sites: Get $4,500+ in Bonuses for Odds & Props

-Week 2 of the 2024 NFL preseason begins on Thursday night (August 15), so take advantage by claiming several of the best NFL betting promos available right now.
+Week 2 of the 2024 NFL preseason begins tonight (August 15), so take advantage by claiming several of the best NFL betting promos available right now.

 The New England Patriots host the Philadelphia Eagles in Thursday's lone game ahead of Saturday's 12-game slate.
 Click on any of the "BET NOW" sign-up links available in this review and download the best sports betting apps in the marketplace to qualify for thousands in bonus bets today.